Kayley Carrigan: Wrestling

 Carrigan as Jorelle Liwanag in the Manila Wrestling Federation.

-During her stunt career in 2018, Carrigan underwent intensive training in wrestling and became one of the rosters in the Manila Wrestling Federation under the name Jorelle Liwanag.
-Her wrestling persona was a combination of a priestess and a white lady based on a well-known ghost story in the Philippines, which lent her performances an eerie and captivating presence to wrestling and horror fans.
+During her stunt career in 2018, Carrigan underwent intensive wrestling training and became part of the roster of the Manila Wrestling Federation under the name Jorelle Liwanag.
+Her wrestling persona was a combination of a priestess and a white lady based on a well-known ghost story in the Philippines.

 She stated that she is a big fan of Jeff Hardy, John Morrison, and Finn Balor.

 Music

-Carrigan produced her EDM/Deep House songs in 2014 and published them on her SoundCloud account under the name KVeC (an acronym of her real name).
-Later, she changed her genre to Lo-Fi and released her songs under the name WELCOMETOTHENEXTLEVEL in December 2020.
+Carrigan published her EDM/Deep House music on her SoundCloud account under the name KVeC (an acronym of her real name) in 2014.
+Later, she changed her genre to Lo-Fi and released her music under the name WELCOMETOTHENEXTLEVEL in December 2020.
 She named herself after the slogan from the Sega Genesis video game console.